 What happens if my benefits stop due to my earnings and then I can no longer work due to my disability?

 If your benefits ended because you worked and had earnings, you can request that your benefits start again without having to complete a new application.
 While the Social Security Administration (SSA) determines whether you can get benefits again, Social Security can give you provisional (temporary) benefits for up to 6 months.
-This is because of a Work Incentive called Expedited Reinstatement.
+This is because of a Work Support Payment called Expedited Reinstatement.
 You can ask for your benefits to start again using Expedited Reinstatement for up to five years after you stop receiving benefits.

 Is there ever any cost for your help?